juftin/camply/README.md

 Options:
   --version             Show the version and exit.
-  --provider TEXT       Camping Search Provider.
-Options available are
+  --debug / --no-debug  Enable extra debugging output --provider            Camping Search Provider.
-                        'Yellowstone' and 'RecreationDotGov'.
 Defaults to
                         'RecreationDotGov', not case-sensitive.
-  --debug / --no-debug  Enable extra debugging output --help                Show this message and exit.
+  --help                Show this message and exit.

 Commands:
-  campgrounds       Search for Campgrounds (inside of Recreation Areas)... campsites         Find available Campsites using search criteria configure         Set up camply configuration file with an interactive... recreation-areas  Search for Recreation Areas and list them
+  campgrounds       Search for Campgrounds (inside of Recreation Areas)... campsites         Find available Campsites using search criteria configure         Set up camply configuration file with an interactive... equipment-types   Retrieve a list of equipment supported by the current... providers         List the different camply providers recreation-areas  Search for Recreation Areas and list them
 ```